yahya14/pyGecko_timerhax/README.md

 **How to use**:

 Download the all the files as zip and extract it on your computer.
-Run the timer.bat to run the script.
+Run the timer.bat to run the script and follow instructions provided.
-Then follow instructions provided in the script.

 **Credits:**